JoergS5/RepRapFirmware_robot/README.md

 Changes needed for compilation:
 - Config/Pins.h add a SUPPORT_ROBOT flag and set to 1
+- set other types to 0, for 6HC Hangprinter flag must be set (used for CAN)
 - Kinematics.h change robot5axis to robot
 - Kinematics.cpp add: